da-phil/SDC-Traffic-Sign-Classifier-Project/writeup_template.md

 * Number of epochs: 60
 * Learning rate: 0.001

-In the beginning I was training the network on the normal training dataset and later only on the balanced dataset, to achieve a less biased prediction.
-After realizing that the test set accuracy was slightly lower than the validation set accuracy I assumed overfitting and massivly reduced the parameter `keep_prop` in the dropout layers from `0.7` down to a value of `0.2`.
+In the beginning I was training the network on the normal training dataset and later only on the oversampled balanced dataset, to achieve a less biased prediction.
+After realizing that the test set accuracy was slightly lower than the validation set accuracy I assumed overfitting and massivly reduced the parameter `keep_prop` in the dropout layers from `0.7` down to a value of `0.2` which didn't really lower the accuracy but helped reducing overfitting.

 My final model1 results were:
 * training set accuracy: 1.0